Bali Retreat 2026

-THINGS YOU REALLY SHOULD BRING FROM HOME
+THINGS BEST BROUGHT FROM HOME

 Obviously you need your passport and visas!
 But here are some suggestions around what I will definitely be packing in my own case.